Silous888/RawTextCheck/readme.md

 ### Parsers

-There are 3 built-in parsers:
+There are 4 built-in parsers:

 - **textfile**
 - **excel**
 - **csv**
+- **google sheet**

+For every parsers, arguments should be written like this:

+    arg1="value", arg2="value", arg3='value'

+both quote and double quote can be used.

+#### textfile

 The **textfile** parser is the default parser for all text-based files.
 It returns every non-empty line in the file.
 This is useful if Ignored codes and Ignored substrings are sufficient to extract the sentences you need.
 (See [Project configuration](#manage-project-window) for more details.)

 This parser does not require any arguments.

+#### excel

 The **excel** parser returns every non-empty cell from a specified column in an Excel file.

+Arguments are:
-It requires at least one argument: the letter of the column containing the text (e.g., `D` to get cells from column D).
-You can also specify a second argument if you want to use another column (e.g., an ID column) to identify lines instead of the row number.
-Arguments should be provided as follows:
+ - col: letter of the column containing the text (e.g., `D` to get cells from column D)

-    {column with texts},{column with id (optional)}
-    D,A
+ - colID (optional): another column (e.g., an ID column) to identify lines instead of the row number

+#### csv

 The **csv** parser returns every non-empty value from a specified column in a CSV file.

+Arguments are:
-It requires at least one argument: the number of the column (the first column is 1).
-You can also specify a second argument if you want to use another column (e.g., an ID column) to identify lines instead of the line number.
-Arguments should be provided as follows:
+ - col: the number of the column (the first column is 1)
+ - colID (optional): another column (e.g., an ID column) to identify lines instead of the line number.

-    {column with texts},{column with id (optional)}
-    4,1
+#### google sheet

+The **google sheet** parser returns every non-empty cell from a specified column in a google sheet.
+Path is the url of the google sheet.
+Credentials are needed to access a google sheet.

+Arguments are:
+ - col: letter of the column containing the text (e.g., `D` to get cells from column D)
+ - colID (optional): another column (e.g., an ID column) to identify lines instead of the row number

-### Additional parsers
+### Additional parsers (NEED CHANGE)

 If the built-in parsers are not sufficient, you can create your own.